-Any breaks in entitlement to both PC and HB may mean you lose the protection under these savings provisions.
-Seek advice if you are worried this might happen to you, as you cannot reclaim until both partners reach State Pension age and may need to claim Universal Credit instead.
+Any breaks in entitlement to both PC and HB may mean you lose the protection.
+Seek advice, as you cannot reclaim until both partners reach State Pension age and may need to claim Universal Credit instead.

-Note, if you are part of a mixed-age couple who have continuously claimed HB since 14 May 2019, as well as one of the following benefits:
+Note, if you are part of a mixed-age couple who have continuously claimed HB since 14 May 2019, as well as:

 - Income-related Employment and Support Allowance

-- Income Support
+- Income Support or

-- Income-based Jobseeker's Allowance.
+- Income-based Jobseeker's Allowance

-then your HB claim is paid under working-age rules and you can only make a new PC claim when you both reach State Pension age.
+your HB claim is paid under working-age rules and you can only make a new PC claim when you both reach State Pension age.